-The new financial year is upon us and with it a multitude of business decisions to be made.
-When it comes to eCommerce, UX and website development, standing still is not an option for businesses focused on growth.
-Retailers and manufacturers are looking to make pertinent investments to propel them ahead of the competition.
-Just like any bricks and mortar store, your eCommerce website must be built upon a strong foundation, with the potential to grow with your ambition.
+The new financial year is upon us, and many business decisions will be made.
+Regarding eCommerce, UX and website development, standing still is not an option for businesses focused on growth.
+Retailers and manufacturers want to make pertinent investments to propel them ahead of the competition.
+Like any bricks and mortar store, your eCommerce website must be built upon a firm foundation with the potential to grow with your ambition.

-The success of many businesses is down to their ability to anticipate and embrace change, to deploy cutting-edge marketing technology developed for growth and customer retention, and to provide a lifetime value to their consumers.
-Does your current platform provide you with opportunity?
+The success of many businesses is down to their ability to anticipate and embrace change, deploy cutting-edge marketing technology developed for growth and customer retention, and provide a lifetime value to their consumers.
+Does your current platform provide you with opportunities?

-With many businesses still in a period of recovery post pandemic, eCommerce should be at the forefront of retailers’ and manufacturers’ minds.
-But Covid aside, consumer behaviour is in a constant state of flux with more and more people leading digitally led lifestyles.
-With the rate at which technology is progressing, customer expectations are rapidly becoming more labyrinthine.
+With many businesses still recovering after the pandemic, eCommerce should be at the forefront of retailers’ and manufacturers’ minds.
+But Covid aside, consumer behaviour is in constant flux with more and more people leading digitally-led lifestyles.
+With the rate at which technology progresses, customer expectations are rapidly becoming more labyrinthine.
 It is imperative that businesses can adapt and change as quickly and economically as possible.

 To invest, or not to invest?

 There are plenty of articles available that list the signs that you need a new eCommerce platform.
 However, you can usually fix these things without upgrading to a new platform.
 The usual culprits include the following: